 1 // Matte Black Double Arm Sconce 2 // Swing Arm Retro Bulb Sconce 3 // Bulb Armed Sconce 4 // World Market Brass Sconce 5 // Rivet Swing Arm Sconce 6// Black Industrial Sconce 7 // Calder Armed Bulb Sconce 8 // 1-Light Plug-In Sconce Swing Arm 9 // Set of TWO for $99 DANXU Brass Lights 10 // Swing Arm Wall Sconce – comes in several finishes

 Where To Use Plug-In Sconces

-Plug-In Sconces are great for spots that don’t have a hardwire outlet already.
+Plug-In sconces are great for spots that don’t have a hardwired outlet already.
 They’re great because you can instantly free up some space on tables, dressers, and nightstands by using them instead of a lamp.
 Here are a few fun ideas on where to use your new plug-in sconces.

 Free up valuable space on your nightstand and make it feel clutter-free by adding a plug-in sconces on either side of your bed.
 Choose ones that have the kind of light you want to emit.
 Whether it’s a lampshade or more of a task light, there are so many options!

 I did this in my living room and loved how it came out.
 I have a piece of art on an odd wall with no way to hard-wire a light.
 Having a plugin light was great since there WAS an outlet on the wall.

 Just be sure to mark where your art would be, then add the light.
 You’ll want to hang the light first so you can deal with the cord once it’s up to hang your art properly.